 Merchandising: creators can design their own merchandising and offer it for sale on their channels.

 Concert ticket sales.

 YouTube BrandConnect: a platform to connect creators with brands and facilitate sponsored collaborations.

 Shorts ads have now been added to all these formats.
-Starting in early 2023 (YouTube sources put the date in February), creators in YouTube's partner program will be able to receive revenue from Shorts ads.
+Starting in 2023, creators in YouTube's partner program will be able to receive revenue from Shorts ads.

 Shorts ads will be placed between different videos in the Shorts feed.
 Each month, revenue from these ads will be used to reward creators and help cover music licensing costs.
 Creators will receive 45% of the revenue, split based on the total views of their Shorts.
 The amount received will be the same whether they use music or not.
 According to YouTube's calculations, creators will receive more revenue with this new model than with the previous Shorts fund.

 YouTube has also announced the launch of Super Thanks on Shorts in beta for thousands of creators.
 Now, viewers can show their appreciation for their favorite Shorts and creators can interact with their fans through Super Thanks featured comments.

 3. New Music Library for Content Creators

 Music licensing is a complex topic within video marketing.
 Until now, creators of long-form videos who used copyrighted music in their videos could not monetize them, even if music was not the main subject matter (e.g. in exercise videos).